Verified parents

 That stays between the two families, off the app.
 Most parents handle it like a friend would — Venmo, cash, or not at all.

-Every card in your circle shows how many times that parent has shown up for someone else — the 'Helped N times' line under each name.
-It's a shared memory, not a score to chase.
+Two things sit underneath this.
+First, every family signs up to at least one trip per year before they get matched into a circle — so nobody starts as a pure asker.
+Second, every card in your circle shows the 'Helped N times' line: a shared memory of who has shown up, not a score to chase.
 Families drift between asking and helping across a school year, and that's expected.
 Persistent one-way patterns are the kind of thing a small verified circle notices on its own, long before resentment builds.

 Because the whole product is built around that question.
 No public feed.
 No demographic data shown.
 Only the families in your circle see your child's name, and only after both sides match.